falbav/falbav.github.io/_fun/code-chicha.md

 I created a code in R that uses text and sentimental analysis to analyse one of my favorite playlists: Peruvian Psychedelic Chicha

-A little bit of context: peruvian cumbia and chicha were super popular around the 70s in Lima as a product of the huge rural-urban migration in Peru.
-It's a weird mix of jungle-andean sounds tuned up with cool pyscodelic influences.
-The lyrics reflected a stories of the migrants establishing in the city and also the traditions of those who remained in the highlands and the jungle.
-This old popular gnre came back to life in the 2010s, becoming popular among young generations (like me!).
-A lot of new artists got inspired and created a modern version that keeps playing along in parties.
+A little bit of context: peruvian cumbia and chicha were super popular around the 70s in Lima.
+It was a product of the huge rural-urban migration in Peru, the music was a rare mix of jungle-andean sounds tunning up with cool pyscodelic influences.
+The lyrics reflect not only stories of migrants establishing in the city but also traditions of those who remained in the highlands and the jungle.
+This old popular genre came back to life in the 2010s, becoming popular among young generations (like me!).
+A lot of new artists got inspired and created a modern version that keeps playing along in today's parties.

-Check these videos to get to know more about this music genre and its history. https://youtu.be/WKZKz11hIek https://youtu.be/6mZ3EY6-r2U
+Check out these videos to get to know more about this music genre and its history. https://youtu.be/WKZKz11hIek https://youtu.be/6mZ3EY6-r2U